-Seven hundred islands and over two thousand cays and islets spread through the Atlantic Ocean.
-It doesn’t seem real.
-This archipelago is an authentic ecological oasis that should be the next destination of your sailing holidays.
-Especially if you dream of relaxing on incredible pristine white or pink sand beaches and swimming in one of the calmest and most transparent waters on the planet.
+Seven hundred islands and over two thousand cays and islets spread through the Atlantic Ocean: it doesn’t seem real, does it?
+The Bahamas are an authentic ecological oasis that should be the next destination of your sailing holidays.
+Especially if you dream of relaxing on incredible pristine white or pink sand beaches and swimming in one of the calmest and most transparent waters on earth.
 A sailing itinerary in The Bahamas is the best choice!

 Of course, don’t forget about the perfect, consistent temperature all year round.
 Keep reading to learn more about the weather and how to enjoy to the fullest this archipelago with our sailing itinerary in The Bahamas starting from the magical Palm Cay Marina at Nassau.